Tyrell0502/Music-Maker/README.md

 # Music-Maker
-A web app I made that uses HTML, CSS, and Javascript to create sounds and cool visual effects.
+A web app I made that uses HTML, CSS, and Javascript to create beats and cool visual effects.
+There aren't many sounds to choose from because I wanted to keep the project simple enough to complete in a reasonable amount of time.
+Nonetheless, it is still possible to make some instrumentals that sound pretty good with what is available.
+Music is something that has been tied to my life for almost all of it, so making this project was really fun.
+I hope anyone who comes accross this project has fun with it as well.
+Also, any and all feedback to improve on my skills will be greatly appreciated.